TheWalkers/listmatch/details.md

 Shortening the values improves performance and simplicity: uploading even 64 bits is slower than hashing on some CPU/connection combinations, so we'd rather not quadruple the amount we need to upload.
 Shrinking the upload also helps the server fit entire lists in memory for efficient matching, even on a small cloud instance.
 Finally, it simplifies the server's code to use hashes small enough to fit in a built-in data type, and simpler code is easier to review or make an independent implementation of.

-_Why use binary?_ Similar to why we truncate to 64 bits: when upload speed can be the bottleneck, representing the hashes compactly as compactly as possible is good.
+_Why use binary?_ Similar to why we truncate to 64 bits: when upload speed can be the bottleneck, representing the hashes as compactly as possible is good.
 It might be a little less familiar than dealing in text in, say, JavaScript, but it's well supported by modern engines.

 _Why use SHA-256?_ For this use case, SHA-256 is probably even overkill: all we need from a hash function is that there be no faster way to 'work backwards' from a hash to the input than just guessing possible inputs (including key).
 That's preimage resistance, which is much less strict than collision-resistance.
 Something like SipHash might be sufficient for our needs, but we're using SHA-256 because it's more than strong enough, well known, and fast enough that hashing isn't necessarily the bottleneck, including in JavaScript.